 Logbook loans, as with any secured finance product, come with risks.
 Providing they are managed correctly, they are completely safe.
 The FCA issues caution to consumers looking to take out logbook loans due to the risks of losing your vehicle.
 But providing that repayments are met, the vehicle’s logbook will be returned to you as the final payment is made.

-As with any loan, such as holiday loans, you can often repay this back early if you can afford to.
+As with any loan, such as holiday loans, you can often repay early if you can afford to.
 But be aware of any additional early repayment charges which may differ between lenders.

 Can I Get Logbook Loans on Benefits or if I’m Unemployed?

 Your ability to take out logbook loans on benefits or if unemployed will depend on your finances.
-You could still be eligible for the loan if you own the vehicle and it has no finance.
-Even if you have ongoing monthly income from a pension or regular income support allowances.
-This will be assessed on a case by case basis so while some may be eligible, others may not.
+You could still be eligible for the loan if you own the vehicle and you have finished your car finance payments on it.
+If you have ongoing monthly income from a pension or regular income support allowances, your lender will examine your profile and give you a decision.
+Every customer’s situation is different, so this must be assessed on a case by case basis.
+While some customers on benefits or unemployed customers may be eligible, others may not.